CDN 37: History

 In 2005, CDN news and sports was included in the group Multimedios del Caribe led by Manuel Estrella and Félix García.

 Another channel, CDN2, was launched in 2008.
 It contained alternative programs for all ages, and in 2014 it became the only Dominican television channel specializing in 24-hour sports coverage, now with the name of CDN SportsMax.

 In 2013, CDN was relaunched in alliance with Provider, S.A., led by the journalist Nuria Piera, to investigate high-level national and international affairs.
 Piera has hosted the show Nuria: Journalistic Investigation on CDN for 29 years.
 They formed NCDN – a new format that offers a different perspective on the production and content of the programming.
 Their interactive online broadcasting platform and technology was also overhauled.

-In 2015 news spanish anchor Pere Pont worked there as the international news editor.
+In 2015 news Spanish anchor Pere Pont worked there as the international news editor.

 In 2018 Nuria Piera left the channel's company to Alba Nelys Familia.
+That same year, it signed an agreement with New York's Canal América on the Optimum platform, enabling the channel to air CDN's programming.